ombegov/policy-v2/_m-17-05/section-2.md

 OMB will provide a high-level summary of agency incident data in the Annual FISMA Report to Congress in accordance with 44 U.S.C. § 3553.

-### Footnotes
+##### Footnotes

-<a name="myfootnote1">7</a>: An "incident" is defined under FISMA 2014 as "an occurrence that -,- (A) actually or imminently jeopardizes, without lawful authority, the integrity, confidentiality, or availability of information or an information system; or (B) constitutes a violation or imminent threat of violation of law, security policies, security procedures, or acceptable
+<a name="myfootnote1">7</a>: An "incident" is defined under FISMA 2014 as "an occurrence that -(A) actually or imminently jeopardizes, without lawful authority, the integrity, confidentiality, or availability of information or an information system; or (B) constitutes a violation or imminent threat of violation of law, security policies, security procedures, or acceptable
 use policies."
 44 U.S.C. § 3552(b)(2).

 <a name="myfootnote1">8</a>:  See 44 U.S.C. § 3554(b)(7).